Legacy of the Roman Empire: Language

 Latin became the lingua franca of the early Roman Empire and later of the Western Roman Empire, while – particularly in the Eastern Roman Empire – indigenous languages such as Greek and to a lesser degree Egyptian and Aramaic continued in use.
 Despite the decline of the Western Roman Empire, the Latin language continued to flourish in the very different social and economic environment of the Middle Ages, not least because it became the official language of the Roman Catholic Church.
 Koine Greek, which served as a lingua franca in the Eastern Empire, remains in use today as a sacred language in some Eastern Orthodox churches.

-In Western and Central Europe and in parts of northern Africa, Latin retained its elevated status as the main vehicle of communication for the learned classes throughout the Middle Ages and subsequently; witness especially the Renaissance and Baroque periods.
+In Western and Central Europe and in parts of northern Africa, Latin retained its elevated status as the main vehicle of communication for the learned classes throughout the Middle Ages and subsequently, especially the Renaissance and Baroque periods.
 Books which had a revolutionary impact on science, such as Nicolaus Copernicus' De revolutionibus orbium coelestium (1543), were composed in Latin.
 This language was not supplanted for scientific purposes until the 18th century, and for formal descriptions in zoology as well as botany it survived to the later 20th century.
 The modern international binomial nomenclature holds to this day: taxonomists assign a Latin or Latinized scientific name to each species.

 In the 21st century, the Romance languages, which comprise all languages that descended from Latin, are spoken by more than 920 million people as their mother tongue, and by 300 million people as a second language, mainly in the Americas, Europe, and Africa.
 Romance languages are either official, co-official, or significantly used in 72 countries around the world.
 Of the United Nations' six official languages, two (French and Spanish) descend from Latin.

 Additionally, Latin has had a great influence on the lexicon of West Germanic languages.
 Romance words make respectively 59%, 20%, and 14% of English, German, and Dutch vocabularies.
 Those figures can rise dramatically when only non-compound and non-derived words are included.
 Accordingly, Romance words make roughly 35% of the vocabulary of Dutch.
 Of all the loanwords in Dutch, 32.2% come directly from some form of Latin (excluding loans from Romance languages).
 Up to 60% of Albanian vocabulary consists of Latin roots, causing Albanian to once have been mistakenly identified as a Romance language.